philbooth/check-types.js/README.md

 The purpose of check-types.js
 is to remove this burden
-from JavaScript application developers in an efficient and robust manner.
+from JavaScript application developers in an efficient and robust manner, abstracted by a simple API.

 ## How tiny is it?

-17.7 kb unminified with comments, 2.9 kb minified, 1 kb minified + gzipped.
+11.7 kb unminified with comments, 2.7 kb minified, 1 kb minified + gzipped.

 ## How do I install it?